star-juniors/star-juniors.github.io/software/vs-code-tunnel.md

 parent: VS Code
 ---

+# SSH server
+If you follow this [SSH guide](/software/ssh) and configure your SSH, then you could automatically connect to new Alma9 machines and it will start server automatically for you, no need for the tunnel.
+However, it will not save the state of the machine (not persistent) - use `tmux` fro background tasks.

+Some info here on [VS code remote SSH](https://code.visualstudio.com/docs/remote/ssh)

 ## How to Make Use of Tunnels in Visual Code Studio

 These instructions will go over how to setup the tunnel with VS Code on your remote machine.
 [Source](https://code.visualstudio.com/docs/remote/tunnels)

 Tunnels in VS Code allow remote access with fewer logins and better usability than NoMachine.
 You can edit files directly and use all VS Code extensions, even through a browser.

+{: .highlight }
+**Important** : Login into new Alma9 machines (i.e. `ssh starsub0x.sdcc.bnl.gov`(where `x`= 1-7) instead of `ssh rcas60xx` or `rterm -i` )

 Here’s how to set it up:

 1. **Log into SDCC**: Use [NoMachine](no-machine.md) to avoid repeated GitHub authentication.
 (or one can use ssh + tmux - needed for continous running of the tunnel)

+3.  ```bash
+    ssh starsub02.sdcc.bnl.gov
+    ```

-3. **Download VS Code Client within SDCC**:
+4. **Download VS Code Client within SDCC**:
    - Navigate to your preferred directory (e.g., `~/Downloads/`) and run:

      ```bash